scminne/Strava-to-GeoJSON/README.md

 # strava_geojson.py

-Extract track, elevation, slope, speed and power data from Strava GPX files, export to GeoJSON and visualize in browser
+Extract track elevation, slope, speed and power from Strava GPX files, export to GeoJSON and visualize in browser

-Designed for cycling :bicyclist: activities
+Designed for Strava :bicyclist: cycling activities

 ## Features

-* Calculate the slope (%), speed (mph) and power (watt) at each trackpoint of the GPX file
+* Calculate the elevation (m), slope (%), speed (mph) and power (watt) at each trackpoint of the GPX file
-* Export track, elevation, slope, speed and power data to a GeoJSON file
+* Export the track elevation, slope, speed and power to a GeoJSON file
-* In-browser interactive visualization of GeoJSON trackpoint data
+* Interactive visualization of the GeoJSON file on a color-coded map

 ## Usage

 * Download the GPX file of your Strava activity
 (see https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export#GPX)
-* Run `python3 strava_geojson.py` to export all data to a GeoJSON file (for power data, use `--rider-weight` and `--bike-weight`)
+* Run `python3 strava_geojson.py` to export all data to a GeoJSON file
+(for power data, use the `--rider-weight` and `--bike-weight` options)
 * Run `python3 strava_geojson.py --visualize DATA` to visualize a DATA color-coded map in your browser
+(automatically opens in a new browser tab and saved to `strava_geojson.html`)

 ## Examples

-Color-coded trackpoint speed:
+Trackpoint speed (`strava_geojson.py --visualize speed`):

 [![example.png](Example/example.png)](https://github.com/remisalmon/Strava-to-GeoJSON/blob/master/Example/example.geojson)

 GeoJSON data:

 ```
 {
   "type": "Feature",